llstewart/DateSparkConnect/replit.md

 ## Data Flow

-Currently, the application appears to be primarily frontend-focused with:
-- Static content delivery through HTML
+The application is designed for API integration with:
-- Client-side interactivity through JavaScript
+- Frontend-only architecture using vanilla JavaScript
-- No apparent backend data flow (may be added later)
+- Placeholder functions ready for API endpoint connections
+- Real-time filtering and search capabilities
+- Empty state handling for data-driven sections
+- Prepared data structures for places, nightlife, and date ideas

 ## External Dependencies